Bobylly/visualization-projects/README.md

 # visualization-projects
-tableau, power-bi, excel, kibana, graphana, all can be found here
+In here you'll find some examples of visualization tools that I'm using: tableau, power-bi, excel, kibana, graphana, etc.
+Every picture is documented (click the details), so navigating them shouldn't be streight forward.
+Most of them are related to my favorite project I've been working at, in the last couple of years.